appersiano/HeartBeatView/readme.md

 * Scale factor is the amount of size increase/decrease of the heart icon
 * Duration is the time in milliseconds for a complete beat (decrease and increase)
 * Duration for BPM - calculates and sets the duration based on the BPM (beats per minute)
+* Active vibration of the heart and set for how long vibrate
 * Tint (same as on ImageView)